tensorleap/tensorleap/examples/mnist/README.md

 ### Fetch Similars

-This allows us to find samples that the model considers as similar to one another, as they "activate" similar learnt features within the model.
+Using 'Fetch Similars' functionality, we can find cluster of samples that the model considers as similar to one another, as they "activate" similar learnt features within the model.

 ![img.png](images/img_9.png)